harrison-blake/harrison-blake/README.md

 ### Hi there 👋
 My names Harrison.
-I'm a software dev currecntly based out of the Washington-Baltimore area.
+I'm a software dev currecntly based out of Philadelphia.

 ### ⚡tech I'm currently using